How it works

 Challenge the assumptions.
 Ask for alternative scenarios.
 Request deeper analysis on a specific line item.
 The conversation is the analytical process — the memo is the byproduct.

+When the analysis is complete, Alagna produces a formatted IC memo in your firm's template.
+Every section is structured, sourced, and ready for IC review.
 The output is a starting point for your team's discussion, not a replacement for it.
 The goal is to make sure the discussion is about the investment thesis — not about whether the numbers in the appendix are right.